Friend is depressed—How to help?

 Dear A friend on-the-line,

 With that said, it sounds like you’ve noticed that your friend is having a hard time right now.
-While you say that your pal is very depressed, keep in mind that depression can only be diagnosed by a mental health professional or health care provider.
-But, there are some signs and symptoms to look out for that are commonly associated with a depressive episode (though not all features are present in every episode or for every person):
+While you say that your friend is very depressed, keep in mind that depression can only be diagnosed by a mental health professional or health care provider.
+However, there are some signs and symptoms to look out for that are commonly associated with a depressive episode (though not all features are present in every episode or for every person):

 - Feelings of sadness, tearfulness, emptiness, or hopelessness

 - Angry outbursts, irritability, or frustration, even over small matters

 - Increased feelings of worthlessness or guilt, fixating on past failures

 - Sleep disturbances including sleeping too much or too little

 - Trouble with concentrating, memory, and making decisions

 - Physical problems like back pain or headaches